Engineer1119/space-bc/working-papers/04-ENVIRONMENTAL-INTERNAL.md

 - maximum fluid pressure in direct contact with the structure

 #### 04.2.2.2 Minimum Internal Design Pressure
 *Minimum internal design pressure* is the minimum atmospheric pressure during the service lifetime of the structure.
-If the structure will be exposed to vacuum during its service lifetime then the minimum external design pressure shall be taken as 0 kPa.
+If the interior structure will be exposed to vacuum during its service lifetime then the minimum external design pressure shall be taken as 0 kPa.

 #### 04.2.2.4 Design Pressure Range
 The Design Pressure Range (DPR) is bounded by the Minimum Design Pressure and Maximum Design Pressure.